Colombia's hopes hinge on Falcao's recovery

 Pekerman's team may not have the flamboyance of Francisco Maturana's side of the early 90s when Carlos Valderrama of the blond dreadlocks pulled the strings.

-But they have great attacking power with Falcao up front and his Monaco team mate James Rodriguez prompting from midfield, plus a sturdy defence built round veteran centre-backs Luis Amaranto Perea and captain Mario Yepes.
+But they have great attacking power with Falcao up front and his Monaco team mate James Rodriguez prompting from midfield, plus a sturdy defense built round veteran center-backs Luis Amaranto Perea and captain Mario Yepes.

 Colombia finished the 16-match South American qualifying group with the best defensive record, conceding only 13 goals.